Multiple testing under negative dependence: Merging negatively dependent p-values

-Thus, the bound in Theorem~\ref{th:neg} is very close to $\alpha$ when $\alpha$ is close to $0$.
 Recall from~\eqref{eq:ellK} that since $\p( S_K(\mathbf P)\le\alpha) \leq \ell_K \alpha$ under any dependence structure, the bounds above and below can be improved for small $K$ by taking their minimum with $\ell_K \alpha$, but we often omit this for clarity.
 The above bounds also imply the following multiplicative error bounds. \begin{corollary}[Multiplicative error bounds] For every weakly negatively dependent $\mathbf P\in \mathcal U^K$, we have

 and also

 meaning that $(3.4 \wedge \ell_K) S_K(\mathbf P)$ is a p-value for any $K$. \end{corollary}